 Ideas make the storytelling world go round.
-Everything we do is based on developing, outlining, and enshrining our ideas in prose.
+Everything writers do is based on developing, outlining, and enshrining ideas in prose.
 But, for people like me, coming up with good ideas can be hard—partly because of a misconception about a story idea’s purpose.

 Most beginners think that a novel is founded on a single idea.
 That is simply not the case.
 Writing a novel is a process that involves fleshing out a chain of ideas.
 If you’re one of those people who struggles to foster good ideas for stories, you might get discouraged about your chances of becoming a writer.
 You need ideas, but where do they originate?
 Brainstorming.

 When you hear the term brainstorming, maybe you imagine the madness of firing synapses and convoluted reasoning that occurs behind the veil in a creator’s mind.
-Unfortunately, that version of brainstorming won’t be helpful to us today.
-We need to know how to brainstorm effectively.
+Unfortunately, that version of brainstorming won’t be helpful to you.
+You need to know how to brainstorm effectively.

 Brainstorming: A How-to

 Merriam Webster defines brainstorming as “the mulling over of ideas by one or more individuals in an attempt to devise or find a solution to a problem.”
 Mulling over something means to think about it at length.
 When I brainstorm, I usually don’t start producing good ideas for at least a half hour.
 You have to get your mind fully focused on the story you’re trying to develop and the ideas you’re trying to generate.
 The best (only) way to do that is to set aside a significant amount of distraction-free time.
-But what do you do for that half hour and beyond?
-Sit and stare at a blinking cursor?
+But how do you spend that half hour and beyond?
+Sitting and staring at a blinking cursor?

 How about not.